Who is the girl on the cover of I Bet You Look Good On The Dancefloor?

-The simple photo isn't exactly what you'd expect from an official release, but its snapshot of working class life has gone on to be one of the most iconic indie single covers of all time.
+The mundane photo isn't exactly what you'd expect from an official release, but its snapshot of working class life has gone on to be one of the most iconic indie single covers of all time.

 Watch the original video for the track here:

 Arctic Monkeys - I Bet You Look Good On The Dancefloor (Official Video)